facebook/react-native-website/website/versioned_docs/version-0.63/native-modules-ios.md

 ```

-This method could then be accessed in Javascript using the following:
+This method could then be accessed in JavaScript using the following:

 ```jsx
 const onSubmit = () => {